Georgetown, Texas

 Georgetown is a city in Texas and the county seat of Williamson County, Texas, United States.
-The population was 67,176 at the 2020 census.
-It is 30 miles (48 km) north of Austin.
+The population was 67,176 at the 2020 census, and according to 2024 census estimates, the city is estimated to have a population of 101,344.
+It is 30 mi north of Austin and is part of the Austin–Round Rock–San Marcos metropolitan statistical area.